millerlabrice/millerlabrice.github.io/_posts/2019-11-24-mutualism.md

 proposed work will identify host and symbiont traits that correlate with the effects of symbionts on host fitness, genetic diversity, and coexistence, thus generalizing results beyond the focal taxa.

+Recent publications from this project:

+<strong>Consequences of partner diversity and turnover in an ant-plant mutualism</strong>
 We also study ant-plant defensive mutualisms and the drivers and consequences of partner diversity in ant-plant systems.
-Much of this work is based in the tree cholla cactus system, in which we have been tracking ant associations with the extrafloral nectar-bearing plant.
+Much of this work is based in the tree cholla cactus system, in which we have been tracking ant associations with this extrafloral nectar-bearing plant since 2003.
+Past work has demonstrated variation in partner quality and the guild of cactus-tending ants (Miller 2007, Ohm and Miller 2014) and how the quantity and quality of extrafloral nectar influence ant partner identity and defense.
+Our new questions are focused on turnover between alternative ant parterns and whether climate change will disrupt or strengthen this mutualism.
 <img style="float: right; margin: 0px 0px 0px 10px;" src="/assets/images/ants_cholla.jpg" width="413.75" height="374.5" alt="L. apiculatum feeding on C. imbricata extra-floral nectar"  />